NordicESMhub/OsloCTM3/README.md

 ## Before running

+### 1. ABEL
-ABEL: Make sure you are member of the group "cic-hpc" and have access to
+Make sure you are member of the group "cic-hpc" and have access to
 ~~~
 > ls /work/projects/cicero/ctm_input/
 ~~~